muyatk/KeyPoint_Detection/README.md

 * This repo includes a good example for showing small differences between two frameworks.

 * Related images can be obtained via [link](http://vision.stanford.edu/aditya86/ImageNetDogs/images.tar)

+* This KeyPoint Detection example serves as a strong end-to-end reference implementation.
+It can be further enhanced by experimenting with different model architectures or by improving the data augmentation strategy.